hochbaumGroup/HNCcorr/docs/source/index.rst

 This implementation of the HNCcorr algorithm identifies cell bodies in two-photon calcium imaging movies.
 HNCcorr is described in detail in our `arXiv paper <https://arxiv.org/abs/1703.01999>`_.

-The code consists of modular components that can be configured to your liking.
+The code consists of modular components that is configureable to your liking.

 If you use HNCcorr for academic purposes, please cite the following paper: